 If you’re planning to visit Lamu, carry with you a healthy appetite and take your taste buds on safari with these treats 🙂

 Vitumbua or Kitumbua in is a deep fried Swahili snack made from rice flour, coconut, yeast and cardamom.
 The yeast makes it fluffy whereas the blend of coconut and cardamom gives it a uniquely delicious taste that will have you eating more than you should.

 Warning: Suitable only for sugar lovers!
 These pretzel-like sweets are made from deep frying semi-fermented or fresh all-purpose flour batter, then soaking them in sugar syrup.
 I absolutely loved these; but because of the high sugar content, you will hardly finish more than two in a single sitting.
 I ate 6 🙂

 Mitai are taste and are made almost in the same manner as Kaimatis.
-The only difference is that Mitais tend to be denser and that they are cut in diamond shapes.
+The only difference is that Mitais tend to be made with a denser dough which is then rolled and cut into diamond shapes.
 Perfect as an accompaniment for tea or coffee; or even on their own.
 It’s your choice really.

 - Donasi za Sukari (Sugar Donuts)

 This is the local version of glazed donuts and they are so tasty.
 The donuts are tiny; go slow on the eating because they are amazing!

 There are many types of Bhajias depending on the mix of the batter used.
 These particular ones are made from the Kunde (Cowpea or Black-eyed pea) grain.
 The result is a delicious but chewy disc that’s perfect with Ukwaju (Tamarind Sauce) or Tomato Sauce.

 These Bhajias are made from gram flour batter mixed with onions and coriander.
 Buy them directly from the hot oil, mix with chilli sauce or Ukwaju and your taste buds will thank you later.